ora0600/confluent-live-dr-demo/part3.md

 cd ../active-active
 source env-destination
-confluent kafka link describe active-primary-secondary-cluster --cluster $cluster_source_id --environment $source_envid
+confluent kafka link describe active-primary-secondary-cluster --cluster $cluster_source_id --environment $source_envid confluent kafka link describe active-secondary-primary-cluster --cluster $cluster_destination_id --environment $destination_envid
 ```

 The idea now is follow that [tutorial](https://docs.confluent.io/cloud/current/multi-cloud/cluster-linking/dr-failover.html#active-active-tutorial) in a script.

 * Create writable topics
-    a. prod: cmorders on dr: cmorder
+    a. prod: cmorders on dr: mirror-cmorders
 * Create one cluster link in bidirectional mode

-The idea is the same we do not copy the complete content from prod_cluster to active DR cluster and vice verso.
+We follow here the SLA DR Plan: do not copy the complete content from primary cluster to secondary cluster and vice verso.
 We have special SLA for special resources.
 We call it Gold SLA.
 There are couple resources marked as GOLD  and documented in `cat scripts/sla_gold_topics.txt`.
 Only these resources will be mirrored in on both clusters.

 Running the SLA based DR Plan: